This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

 b) To provide you with communications relating to the Service.

-c) To provide customer support or to respond to you
+(c) To support the customer or to respond to the customer

-We collect any information you provide to us when you contact us, for example, with questions, concerns, comments, disputes or problems.
+We collect any information you provide to us when you communicate with us, for example, if you have questions, concerns, comments, disputes or problems.
 Without your personal information, we cannot respond to you or ensure your continued use and enjoyment of the Services.

-d) To send you marketing and promotional emails.
+d) To send you promotional and marketing e-mails.

 We may use your personal data to contact you with newsletters, marketing or promotional material and other information that may be of interest to you based on the Services you have already purchased or enquired about, unless you have opted out of receiving such information.
 You may opt out of receiving any or all of these communications from us by following the unsubscribe link or instructions provided in any email we send you.